SimJunYou/CS2113T-TP-UG/UG.md

 |--------------|----------|--------------|
 |`list -m`|With CS1010 in your list|![List CS1010](images/listmodule/1.PNG)|

-#### Deleting a module
+#### Deleting a module (Tobias)
-If you have accidentally added the wrong module, you can use the `del -m` command.
+Even if you have unintentionally added the wrong module, ra.VI can delete it for you.

 **Format:**
 `del -m <module_code>`